+91 99019 75609 | firstname.lastname@example.org

 Artists often use different mediums to create their art.
 Skilled artists have knowledge of these various mediums and can efficiently use them to produce rich, colorful and detailed work.
 Given below are a few examples of commonly used and well-known art mediums:

-There is no ‘correct’ way to hold a pencil while drawing.
-It is a matter of personal preference as well as comfort.
-However, there are ways to hold a pencil that will help you to draw more efficiently.
+There is no ‘correct’ way of holding a pencil while drawing.
+It is a matter of personal preference and comfort.
+However, there are ways to hold a pencil that will help you draw more efficiently.
 These techniques or grips as you may call them, depend on what suits your situational needs.